andradesdiego/podcaster/README.md

 - Reusable sidebar with contextual navigation
 - Complete responsive design for mobile, tablet, and desktop

+**✅ Infrastructure Layer:**

+- Real repository implementations with iTunes API integration
+- HTTP client with error handling and type safety
+- Cache repository with localStorage and TTL management
+- iTunes API mappers for domain entity transformation
+- Dependency injection container with service registration
+- Complete test coverage for all infrastructure components

-**✅ DDD Foundation Layer:**
+**✅ DDD Foundation Complete:**

 - Domain layer with entities, value objects, and domain errors
 - Application layer with use cases, ports, and DTOs
+- Infrastructure layer with repositories, HTTP client, and DI container
 - Service layer providing facade for UI components
-- Comprehensive test coverage with 86 passing tests
+- Comprehensive test coverage with 109 passing tests
 - TypeScript-first implementation with strict typing
 - Parallel change approach - existing functionality preserved